 Baby changing tables are available in all public and family restrooms in Great American Ball Park.

-If you are seeking a donation for a fund-raiser to be held in the tristate region of Ohio, Indiana and Kentucky, please visit www.reds.com/donations to place your request.
-Submissions must be made a minimum of four (4) weeks in advance of your event and will be fulfilled at least one (1) week prior to your event.
+If you are seeking a donation for a fundraiser to be held in Ohio, Indiana, Kentucky, West Virginia or Tennessee, please visit www.reds.com/donations to place your request.
+Submissions must be made a minimum of four weeks in advance of your event and will be fulfilled at least one week prior to your event.
 Please keep in mind our primary donation will be Reds game tickets for approved requests.

 We are not in a position to provide a financial contribution for a donation.